Do it yourself! Waterproofing leather shoes with home remedies

 Is Vaseline good for waterproofing shoes?

-Vaseline is another product that is found in most households and, according to some, it can be used to impregnate shoes.
-Our experience shows, however, that doing this can do more harm than good.
+Vaseline is another product that is found in most households and, according to some, it can be used to waterproof shoes.
+However, our experience shows that this method may do more harm than good.

-It is true that a layer of petroleum jelly can make your shoes waterproof.
-However, remember that this is a very greasy product that does not absorb perfectly.
+It is true that a layer of Vaseline can make your shoes waterproof.
+However, remember that this is a very oily product that is not absorbed perfectly.
 As a result, your shoes may look unsightly and appear sloppy.
-Moreover, it can help attract dirt particles to the upper.
+Moreover, it can make it easier to attract dirt particles to the upper.

 Let's do it!